artakhak/ExtendibleTreeStructure/README.md

 </menuDataStores>
 ```
 - Logged error messages.
-When circular references are logged, the logged message is of type **ExtendibleTreeStructure.MessageLogging.ICircularReferencesErrorMessage** that extends **ExtendibleTreeStructure.MessageLogging.ILoggedMessage** and has a property **CircularReferencesPath** of type **IReadOnlyList<PathComponentEdge>** with more details on data store items that cause the circular references.
+When circular references are logged, the logged message is of type **ExtendibleTreeStructure.MessageLogging.ICircularReferencesErrorMessage** that extends **ExtendibleTreeStructure.MessageLogging.ILoggedMessage** and has a property **CircularReferencesPath** of type **IReadOnlyList&lt;PathComponentEdge&gt;** with more details on data store items that cause the circular references.
 Below, is the message that is logged for the data stores above (using the data in **ExtendibleTreeStructure.MessageLogging.ICircularReferencesErrorMessage**).

 ERROR : [Data Store Id:MenuIds.SharedMenuObjects, Data Store Item (Id:CommandIds.ToolsSubmenuItem), MessageType:CircularReferences]
 Message: Menu object (Id:CommandIds.ToolsSubmenuItem), (DataStoreId:MenuIds.SharedMenuObjects) results in the following circular references: